MiCode/kernel_build/abi/README.md

 If you get a CRC mismatch when loading the module, here is how to you fix it:

-1. Build the GKI and your kernels, but add the `KBUILD_SYMTYPES=1` in front of the command you use to build the kernel.
+1. Build the GKI and your kernels, but add the `KBUILD_SYMTYPES=1` in front of the command you use to build the kernel, if needed.
+Note that `build_abi.sh` does this already.
 This will generate a `.symtypes` files for each `.o` file.
    For example:

     ```
       $ KBUILD_SYMTYPES=1 \